-- (a) a casino under the Casino Control Act 1982; or - (b) that part of licensed premises used principally for the residential accommodation of guests staying on the premises; or - (c) licensed premises at Brisbane Airport, Airport Drive, Brisbane. - (3) Also, this division does not apply- - (a) on Anzac Day to licensed premises if an extended hours permit for that day has been granted for the premises under section 102C; or - (b) on New Year's Day. - (4) For subsection (1), it is immaterial whether or not the trading period is part of another period during which the licensee or permittee is authorised under this Act to sell or supply liquor on the premises mentioned in the subsection.
+- (2) However this division does not apply to- - (a) a casino under the Casino Control Act 1982; or - (b) that part of licensed premises used principally for the residential accommodation of guests staying on the premises; or - (c) licensed premises at an airport terminal; or - (d) in the area of the Gold Coast City Council during a motor racing event under the Gold Coast Motor Racing Events Act 1990. - (3) Also, this division does not apply- - (a) on Anzac Day to licensed premises if an extended hours permit for that day has been granted for the premises under section 102C; or - (b) on New Year's Day. - (4) Further, this division does not apply if a condition stated in a licensee's or permittee's licence or permit requires that a patron of the licensed premises or premises to which the permit relates must not be allowed to enter the premises during a period starting at a time earlier than 3a.m. and ending during the trading period following that time. - (5) For subsection (1), it is immaterial whether or not the trading period is part of another period during which the licensee or permittee is authorised under this Act to sell or supply liquor on the premises mentioned in the subsection.